Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 72 of Meeus index or 1025 from Brown series.

-The length of the lunation is 29 days, 13 hours and 36 minutes.
-It is 1 hour and 25 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 13 hours and 36 minutes and it is 1 hour and 25 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 52 minutes longer than the mean synodic month length.
 It is 6 hours and 11 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 00:15.
-It is 14 days after previous apogee on 26 October 2005 at 09:34 in ♌ Leo.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 12 days, until point of next apogee on 23 November 2005 at 06:17 in ♌ Leo.
+Moon is at perigee at 00:15 about 14 days since last apogee on 26 October 2005 at 09:34 in ♌ Leo the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 12 days until point of next apogee on 23 November 2005 at 06:17 in ♌ Leo.

-10 days after descending node on 31 October 2005 at 00:32 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 13 November 2005 at 02:02 in ♈ Aries.
+10 days after descending node on 31 October 2005 at 00:32 in ♎ Libra the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 13 November 2005 at 02:02 in ♈ Aries.

-4 days since the previous standstill on 5 November 2005 at 22:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.529°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.471° at the point of next northern standstill on 18 November 2005 at 23:39 in ♊ Gemini.
+4 days since the last southern standstill on 5 November 2005 at 22:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.529° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.471° at the point of next northern standstill on 18 November 2005 at 23:39 in ♊ Gemini.

 In 5 days on 16 November 2005 at 00:58 in ♊ Gemini the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.